Build a Player Radar (Pizza) Chart in Python with mplsoccer

 A hands-on, copy-pasteable tutorial — load a real match with statsbombpy and draw a pass map and an xG-sized shot map with mplsoccer, using the 2022 World Cup final.

-A beginner-friendly tutorial: install statsbombpy, understand the competitions-matches-events data model, and build a top-xG leaderboard in a few lines of real Python.
+A beginner-friendly tutorial: install statsbombpy, understand the competitions-matches-events data model, and build a top-xG leaderboard in Python.

-A practical, ranked guide to the free public soccer data sources worth your time - StatsBomb open data, Understat, FBref and more - with what each covers, how to access it, and the catch.
+A practical, ranked guide to the free public soccer data sources worth your time — StatsBomb open data, Understat, FBref and more — and the catch with each.

-A no-code tutorial: build an expected-goal-difference (xGD) and expected-points league table in a spreadsheet from public Understat data, and use it to spot who is over- or under-performing.
+A no-code tutorial: build an expected-goal-difference (xGD) league table in a spreadsheet from Understat data, and spot who is over- or under-performing.